7 Inventive house deposit saving tips to stay motivated

 Dining out is an expensive hobby, even going for drinks on a Friday can quickly add up over a month.

-Don’t worry, we’re not suggested you become hermits and swear off having a social life.
-What we are recommending is being clever and using what you save to add to your deposit fund.
+Don’t worry, we’re not suggested you become hermits and stop having a social life.
+However, you should try be smart with your money and keep your goals in mind when you spend anything.
+At the end of the month, what you save to add to your deposit fund.

 Some groceries shops give you points for every pound you spend.
 They’ll happily mail you some coupons each month for you to spend in their stores.

 What you might be able to do is convert these points to vouchers, which you can spend at many restaurant chains.
-So while it’s tempting to use the monthly vouchers, see if you can exchange them for a free meal or two.
+Of course, it’s tempting to spend the monthly vouchers but hang on and treat yourself to a free meal or two.

 There are many websites which either offer money off or buy one get one free vouchers to popular restaurants.
 So it pays to research.

 We all hate spam emails and dislike companies emailing us weekly.
 However, many restaurant chains include vouchers on their weekly emails.
 It could be something simple as free desserts or drinks, but that could save you quite a bit on your bill.

 Again be smart with eating out and try to get the company to pay for your meals!

 If you’ve ever shopped at big chain stores, it’s likely the receipt is hiding a way for you to save money.
 You might find a discount voucher or a coupon.
 However, we’re talking about something far bigger and better.